prolike/prolike.io/_events/code-cafe-march_en.md

 show-on-list: true
 ---

+We will do it again!
+We are going to repeat the success!
+So come join us for a day of CoDe.

 The event is sponsored by Prolike so it’s free to attend.
 Light breakfast, coffee during the day and lunch included.
 We might even go for a beer or two in the evening.

-### What are we going to code?
+### Come with a topic

+The theme is Jam-stack.
+Read more about [here](/anything/we-re-jammin)

-Good question!
-We have made a [Github repo](https://github.com/code-cafes/code-cafe-mar20/issues){: target="_blank"} containing the issues we are goin to look at.
+Once again we have made a [Github repo](https://github.com/code-cafes/code-cafe-mar20/issues){: target="_blank"} containing the issues we are goin to look at.
 It's Open Source - You can suggest your own topic!

 The more you contribute to the planning: suggest topics, comment topics, indicate your interests… The better we’ll be prepared.